laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 ## Create the item component

-Our next step is to create an item component.
+Our next step is to create an "item" component.
 It represents individual products available for purchase in our store.

 ```bash
 php artisan make:volt Item